 Classic Pickled Okra

-Okra is an amazingly versatile vegetable, meaning there’s so many ways you can eat it.
+Okra is an amazingly versatile vegetable.
+There are so many ways you can eat it.
 Because of its unique texture, it can be soft or crunchy, depending on how you cook it.
 This pickled okra recipe allows you to take full advantage of that texture and enjoy it throughout the year!

 Okra pickling in mason jars, classic pickled okra recipe by stacy lyn harris